Governments, retailers, and brands are taking action to phase out PFAS in products to prevent contamination in favor of safer alternatives.

 - 4 parts per trillion for PFOS

-- A standard based on the hazard of a mixture of four PFAS chemicals: PFNA, PFHxS, PFBS, and HFPO-DA (commonly known as Gen X)
+- A hazard based standard based for a mixture of four PFAS chemicals: PFNA, PFHxS, PFBS, and HFPO-DA (commonly known as Gen X)*

 - 10 parts per trillion for PFNA*